1EdTech Question and Test Interoperability Implementation Guide

 It is your sole responsibility to evaluate the usefulness, accuracy, and completeness of the Specification as it relates to you.

-Please refer to Document Name: IMS Question and Test Interoperability Implementation Guide Revision: 24 January 2005
+Please refer to Document Name: 1EdTech Question and Test Interoperability Implementation Guide Revision: 24 January 2005